skypilot-org/skypilot/docs/source/reference/config.rst

     # This timeout determines how long SkyPilot will wait for a pod in PENDING
     # status before giving up and failing over to the next cloud.
 Larger
     # timeouts may be required for autoscaling clusters, since the autoscaler
     # may take some time to provision new nodes.
+For example, an autoscaling
+    # CPU node pool on GKE may take upto 4-5 minutes to provision a new node.
+    #
-Note that this timeout
-    # includes time taken by the Kubernetes scheduler itself, which can be
+    # Note that this timeout includes time taken by the Kubernetes scheduler
-    # upto 2-3 seconds.
+    # itself, which can be upto 2-3 seconds.
     #
     # Can be set to zero to wait indefinitely for pod provisioning (e.g., in
     # autoscaling clusters or clusters with queuing/admission control).